An offering at the lotus feet of the divine…..

 Sivasailam is around 6 kms West of Azhwarkurichi.

-The main deity is Sivasailanathar with jadamudi as Swayambu lingam and the back of the lingam has jadamudi like formation, Amman is Paramakalyani
+The main deity is Sri Sivasailanathar as Swayambu lingam with Ambal Sri Paramakalyani.
+The lingam has jadamudi like formation at the back.

 Sages Brihu and Athiri worshipped Lord Shiva here